 - Providing one-to-one mentorship to Mentees

 - Responding to Mentees’ communications within 48-72 hours

-- Hosting in-person and/or virtual small group sessions with support from BCAMN Coordinator
+- Hosting small, virtual group sessions with support from BCAMN Coordinator

 - Contributing to discussions via the National Adaptive Mentoring Forum

 - Supporting the development of compassionate, non-judgmental learning communities

 - Occasionally develop educational sessions for the full BCAMN network, in collaboration with one or more other Mentors